inrupt/solid-client-js/docs/source/reference/glossary.rst

       When an :term:`ACL` grants Read access, the grantee is allowed to view the contents of the applicable :term:`Resource`.

+   SolidDataset
+      Set of :term:`Things <Thing>` that are stored in a specific :term:`Resource`.

    Thing
-      A set of data about a single entity.
-For example, a :term:`Thing` about a person could include data about the person's name.
+      A data entity, e.g., a person.
+A ``Thing`` is associated with a a set of data or properties about the Thing, e.g., ``name``.

    WebID
       A URL that identifies a user or other :term:`Agent`.
-The :term:`Resource` found at this URL can provide more information about this Agent, such as the location of their data.
+The :term:`Resource` found at the :term:`WebID` can provide more information about this Agent, such as the location of their data.

    Write Access
       When an :term:`ACL` grants Write access, the grantee is allowed to change the contents of the applicable :term:`Resource`.
       Granting Write access automatically also grants :term:`Append Access` access.